 The warden waves his gun in front of the man’s face.
 ‘If I put a bullet into your pretty face, would you heal from that too?’

 ‘Probably not.
-But then I won’t be able to help you heal.
-Huh?’
+But then I won’t be able to help you get outta here, duh?’

-The blond man on the chair huffs, ‘You won’t be feeling good in a cage… And that’s where you’ll end up if you kill that man… Or worse if you just take a bite of him…’ He licks the blood off his lips.
-‘Just take his damn keys.’
+The man chained to the chair huffs, spitting some blood on the cracked tiles at his feet.
+‘You won’t be feeling good in a cage, kiddo.
+And that’s where you’ll end up if you kill that man… Or worse if you just take a bite of him…’

-Swiftly Derek turns the warden onto his stomach and wrenches his arm up behind his back, effectively blocking the warden’s movements.
+Swiftly turning the warden onto his stomach Derek wrenches his arm up behind his back, effectively blocking his prisoner’s movements.

 ‘The keys… The keys are in my back pocket!
 Ouch!’